-Shvarts’ writing has appeared in TDR: The Drama Review, Women & Performance: a journal of feminist theory, The Feminist and Queer Information Studies Reader (2013), SALT Magazine, The Brooklyn Rail, as well as several catalogues.
-She has delivered papers and guest lectures at a number of institutions, including The Whitney Museum, The Brooklyn Museum, The 8th Floor/Rubin Foundation, Harvard University, McGill University, Stanford University, and UCLA.
+Her writing has been published in Whitechapel Documents in Contemporary Art: Practice, The Feminist and Queer Information Studies Reader, TDR/The Drama Review, Women & Performance, and The Brooklyn Rail.
+She given talks at a number of institutions, including The Whitney Museum, The Brooklyn Museum, The 8th Floor/Rubin Foundation, Harvard University, McGill University, Stanford University, and UCLA.
 In addition, she has written liner notes for the drone metal band SunnO))) and appeared as a guest commentator on MTV.

 Shvarts teaches at the Pratt Institute, the Parsons School of Design, and is a Joan Tisch Teaching Fellow at the Whitney Museum of American Art.Along with Trista Mallory and Maura Brewer, she co-founder and director of the Arts Research C(ooperative).
 Shvarts was a 2014 recipient of the Creative Capital | Warhol Foundation Arts Writers Grant, a 2014-2015 Helena Rubinstein Fellow in Critical Studies at the Whitney Independent Study Program, and a 2017 Critical Writing Fellow at Recess.